 Always provide a possible solution when delivering a message to your boss about a problem.
 Your boss has enough to worry about, so if you can offer solutions, that will take some of the pressure off your boss.
 It could be something as simple as saying that there is a problem with "X" but you have spoken to a team member about it and they are looking into it.

 6) Be Your Boss's Memory

-6) Be the boss's memory; a mind of useful information.
-Get clued up on personal things like the names of the wives of the boss's main customers (and their birthdays if you can manage it).
-Understand the issues and peculiarities of less senior members of your boss's team so that you can advise the boss and fill in gaps in his/her knowledge.
+Be a mind of useful information.
+Get clued up on personal things like the names of the wives of your boss's main customers (and their birthdays if you can manage it).

 "Dear Ms King, CONGRATULATIONS for your FANTASTIC website!
 I am absolutely impressed of the quantity and the quality of sound, useful advice you give here.
 Your website is referenced in a topic discussion in the LinkedIn website.....It is really a VERY, VERY GOOD JOB the one you have done here.
 CONGRATULATIONS and keep up the good job!"

 I love the easy style, packed with information set out in bite-size chunks, with good headings and excellent links.
 Check out the serviced apartment option - always a winner for the jaded business traveller staying awhile overseas.
 Travel pack list provides an excellent last-minute checklist to ensure the boss has all the essentials.

 CLP Consulting, Bromley, Kent, England

 GAIN FULL ACCESS TO THIS WEBSITE WITH OVER 100 ARTICLES PROVIDING ADVICE AND RESOURCES FOR PAs, EAs, ADMINISTRATORS,SECRETARIES AND OFFICE MANAGERS

 Looking for top EA training?